2019 Epsom and Ewell Borough Council election

-Map of the results of the 2019 Epsom and Ewell Borough Council election.
-RAEE in pink, Labour in red, Liberal Democrats in orange, and Conservatives in blue.

 The 2019 Epsom and Ewell Borough Council election took place on 2 May 2019 to elect members of Epsom and Ewell Borough Council.
 This was on the same day as other local elections.
 The entire council (38 seats) was up for election.
 The result was a gain for the incumbent Residents Associations of Epsom and Ewell, gaining 2 seats from the Conservatives but losing 1 to them as well.
 The Liberal Democrats regained representation on the council, gaining 2 seats from the Conservatives.

 Results summary

 The Residents Associations of Epsom and Ewell consists of: